deivid-rodriguez/byebug/README.md

 [ruby-debug](https://github.com/mark-moseley/ruby-debug) users, notice:

 * Some gems (rails, rspec) implement debugging flags (-d, --debugger) that early require and start the debugger.
-This flags are a performance penalty and Byebug doesn't need them anymore so my recommendation is not to use them.
+These flags are a performance penalty and Byebug doesn't need them anymore so my recommendation is not to use them.
 * Stopping execution using the word `debugger` doesn't work anymore unless you explicitly alias it.
 Similarly, the startup configuration file is now called